ShioCMS/shio-wem/README.md

-# wem-migration
+# Shio WEM

-Convert WEM Export file to Shio Export file
+It allows you to export your WEM data in a format that can be imported quickly and easily into Shio CMS.